shihaanws/Clinder/README.md

 ## Overview

-**Perfect to start an Tinder Clone app.** 4 screens are availables : Explore, Matches, Messages and Profile.
-You'll find some components like Card Component to pass props and variant.
-No frameworks UI like Bootstrap or Material UI are used.
+**A Fully Responsive Tinder Clone WebApp.** 3 screens are availables : Home , Inbox , ChatScreen.
 More features will be added to the project in the future.

-This project was inspired by this CleverProgrammer.
-Feel free to follow this guy because he does great stuff.
+This project was inspired by [ Clever Programmer ](https://www.instagram.com/cleverqazi/) Feel free to follow this guy because he does really cool stuff.

 ## Tools and Functionalities
 * **ReactJS**     - FrontEnd Javascript Framework.
 * **Firebase(Firestore)** - Cloud Database connectivity with CRUD functionalities for TinderCards.
+* **MaterialUI**  - A React component to add icons.
+* **TinderCard**  - An npm React module for swiping functionality.
 * **MaterialUI**  - A React component to add icons.